 # Broker Query API

-Pinot exposes broker endpoints for single-stage execution, multi-stage execution, and query fingerprint generation.
+Pinot exposes broker endpoints for single-stage execution, multi-stage execution, parse-only SQL syntax validation, and query fingerprint generation.
 Cursor-based pagination is available through query parameters on the SQL endpoint, and the response-store lifecycle is managed through broker endpoints on the same broker that executed the query.

 ## Endpoints